-- 7.1 The application has been advertised in the press, by site notice and by neighbour letter as a Major Development, a Departure from the Development Plan, affecting the Setting of a Listed Building and affecting a Public Right of Way.
+- 7.1 The original application has been advertised in the press, by site notice and by neighbour letter as a Major Development, a Departure from the Development Plan, affecting the Setting of a Listed Building and affecting a Public Right of Way.
+The application was further advertised following the submission of amended plans.
 A total of 44 representations have been received which are summarised below.
-A response to these points is provided in the main body of this report unless otherwise stated: - New buildings could ruin the character of the traditional village and an estate would overwhelm it. - The protection of Hepworth's visual, historic and ecological qualities are also supported by para 64 of the National Planning Policy Framework which states permission should be refused for development of poor design that fails to take opportunities available for improving character and quality of an area and the way it functions.
+A response to these points is provided in the main body of this report unless otherwise stated: - New buildings could ruin the character of the traditional village and an estate would overwhelm it.

-- Siting of the development on greenfield is ill considered used by many villagers and tourists for walking dogs.
+- The protection of Hepworth's visual, historic and ecological qualities are also supported by para 64 of the National Planning Policy Framework which states permission should be refused for development of poor design that fails to take opportunities available for improving character and quality of an area and the way it functions. - Siting of the development on greenfield is ill considered used by many villagers and tourists for walking dogs.